davidwyly/rxn/README.md

 The same for Rxn's native classes: For example, the response class (`\Rxn\Api\Controller\Response`) is found in the `{root}/rxn/api/controller` directory.
 Autoloading is one of the many ways in which Rxn reduces overhead.

-The follow file extensions are supported by the autoloading feature (if you're into that sort of thing):
+The follow file extensions are supported by the autoloading feature (you can also define them in `\Rxn\Confg`):

 * .php
 * .class.php